dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^9]: Chapter 10.
 Mechanics of Options Markets. _Options, Futures, and Other Derivatives, Global Edition, 9th Edition_ by John C. Hull
 [^10]: Chapter 15.
 Black-Scholes-Merton Model. _Options, Futures, and Other Derivatives, Global Edition, 9th Edition_ by John C. Hull.
 [^11]: Chapter 18.
 Earnings Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^12]: Chapter 19.
+Book Value Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.